cbaggers/cepl/docs/jungl/005 - gpu-arrays.md

 ### Multiple gpu-arrays in the same buffer

-There are valid reason so want certain data to live in the same `buffer object`.
+There are valids reason to want certain gpu-arrays to live in the same `buffer object`.

+To do this use the `make-gpu-arrays` function

+This is the signature: `(c-arrays &key (access-style :static-draw))`

+This function creates a list of gpu-arrays residing in a single buffer in opengl.
+It create one gpu-array for each c-array in the list passed in.

+The `:access-style` is shared by all gpu-arrays in the `buffer object` but is otherwise the same as defined earlier.

 ### Freeing gpu-arrays